taKana671/TerracedTerrainModel/README.md

 # TerracedTerrain

-This repository uses the meandering triangles algorithm to create a 3D model of terraced terrain.
+This repository uses the meandering triangles algorithm to create a 3D model of spherical or flat terraced terrain.
-The polygon that forms the ground is repeatedly divided into triangles, and noise such as simplex and cellular is used to calculate the height of each vertex.
+For spherical terrain, a base sphere is created by repeatedly subdividing each face of the cube into triangles and normalizing the distance from the center to each vertex.
+For flat terrain, a ground is created by repeatedly dividing a polygon into triangles.
+And noise such as simplex and cellular is used to calculate the height of each vertex.
 Then, the meandering triangles algorithm is used to form a staircase-like terrain.
 The terrain is colored by setting color information directly to the vertices.
-In addition, by running `terraced_terrain.py`, you can create a 3D model while checking how the terrain changes depending on the parameters.
+In addition, by running `terraced_terrain_editor.py`, you can create a 3D model while checking how the terrain changes depending on the parameters.
 <br/><br/>

 ![Image](https://github.com/user-attachments/assets/bb53c1d9-415b-4599-9a42-f8442efc1630)